LCAV/Pyramic/README.md

 Academic publications
 ---------------------

+If you use the Pyramic array in your own research, please cite

+* R\.
+Scheibler, J. Azcarreta, R. Beuchat, C. Ferry, *Pyramic: Full Stack Open Microphone Array Architecture and Dataset*, IWAENC, Tokyo, 2018.

+Below we list some publications using the Pyramic array:

 * E\.
 Bezzam, R. Scheibler, J. Azcarreta, H. Pan, M. Simeoni, R. Beuchat, P. Hurley, B. Bruneau and C. Ferry. *Hardware and software for reproducible research in audio array signal processing*, ICASSP 2017, New Orleans, USA, 2017.

-If you use the Pyramic array in your own research, please cite

-  R\.
-Scheibler, J. Azcarreta, R. Beuchat, C. Ferry, *Pyramic: Full Stack Open Microphone Array Architecture and Dataset*, IWAENC, Tokyo, 2018.
+* R\.
+Scheibler,  D. Horiike,  N. Ono, *Blinkies:  Sound-to-light conversion sensors and their application to speech enhancement and sound source localization*, APSIPA, 2018.

 Software License
 ----------------